Jiwon-h/Jiwon-h.github.io/README.md

 <h2>Team Name</h2>
 T2
 <h2>Team member<h2>
-Lee Uihyeong, Mun Huisang, Hwang Jiwon, dpfprtus AND OOO.
+<div>Lee Uihyeong, Mun Huisang, Hwang Jiwon, dpfprtus AND OOO.
 (We could not contact each other yet.
-I will update it.)
+I will update it.)  </div>